tedconf/symfony-doc-unofficial/reference/en/05-Factories.markdown

     * The column name to use for message storage (`message` by default)

     * The method to call to retrieve the messages to send (optional).
-It receives the queue options as a argument.

  * `Swift_PropelSpool`: